 Even when one is able to diagnose and admit their own mental illness, treatment is another bear entirely.
 Because we still do not really understand what causes mental illness or how it works, the medications available often do not do much to help.
 Studies have shown that roughly half of those taking antidepressants will see no improvement.
 That is pretty bleak.
 In addition, other methods of treating mental illness such as alternative therapies are also proving to be popular.
 If you look at marijuana statistics for example, some people are using cannabis as a way of relieving anxiety.
 Ultimately, there is no one method of treatment for any mental illness.
-And while this is good to an extent—not everyone will respond the same way to the same treatment—it can also mean that someone wastes time in a treatment plan that does not do anything for them.
+And while this is good to an extent-not everyone will respond the same way to the same treatment-it can also mean that someone wastes time in a treatment plan that does not do anything for them.

 Therapists Are Dime A Dozen

 It is also important to know that, in the United States, anyone can be a “therapist.”
 The good ones who know their stuff have degrees in some kind of psychology or sociology and-this is big-they are licensed.
 You hear horror stories about clients who were abused or made worse by a therapist, only to find out that, often, those “therapists” were set up in someone’s garage asking you to recline on a moldy sofa.

 Therapy is an excellent way to cope with the symptoms of mental illness, but so many people do not know how to find a therapist who fits their needs that it remains a challenge.
 Particularly if someone has been given a dual diagnosis, finding a specialist in several areas can be difficult.
 Even when someone does find a medication or professional that helps manage their symptoms, when they find themselves improving it can be hard to stick with it-so many times someone with a mental illness will stop taking medication because they “feel better,” forgetting that there is no cure for mental illness, only a way to keep it a bay.